 The diagnosis of pheochromocytoma in pregnant women includes testing for catecholamine levels in blood and urine.
 See the General Information section for a description of these tests and procedures.
 An MRI can be done to safely find tumors in pregnant women because it does not expose the fetus to radiation.

-For more information from the National Cancer Institute about pheochromocytoma and paraganglioma, see the following:
+For more information from the National Cancer Institute about pheochromocytoma and paraganglioma, see:

 For general cancer information and other resources from the National Cancer Institute, visit: